soundcloud/roshi/README.md

 Delete, Select) for a client.
 Roshi has two methods of replicating data: during write, and during read-repair.

 A write (Insert or Delete) is sent to all clusters.
-It returns success the moment a quorum of the clusters return success.
+The overall operation returns success the moment a user-defined number of clusters return success.
 Unsuccessful clusters might either have been too slow (but still accepted the write) or failed (due to a network partition or an instance crash).
 In case of failure, read-repair might be triggered on a later read.

 A read (Select) is dependent on the read strategy employed.
 If the strategy queries several clusters, it might be able to spot disagreement in the